-To evaluate the effectiveness of these ordoliberal system prompts, we conducted an empirical study using a comparative analysis between LLMs with and without these prompts.
+To evaluate the effectiveness of these ordoliberal system prompts, we conducted an empirical study using a comparative analysis between LLMs with and without these system prompts.
 This method aligns with standard practices in AI adaptation research, which emphasizes iterative testing and refinement (Tamkin et al., 2021).
 We selected two versions of a modern LLM for our experiments: “llama2” and “llama2-uncensored.”
 Llama 2 is a family of LLMs developed by Meta AI and released in different sizes (7B, 13B, and 70B parameters) for research and commercial use.
 Llama2-uncensored, on the other hand, is a modified version of Llama 2 that has been fine-tuned to remove certain content restrictions and security measures, allowing for the original or “true” output of the model itself.
 Our selection was driven by the fact that the most recent models typically include extensive post-training security layers and tuning features, which can obscure the direct impact of system prompts on model behavior, especially as most firms are not transparent about this.
 Research has highlighted the potential bias of opaque post-training safety layers, such as disproportionately attributing negative sentiment to disability-related content (Venkit et al., 2022).
 In this context, including “llama2-uncensored” in our experiment allows us to address this issue for several reasons (Hartford, 2023).
 First, it helps us to examine the raw capabilities and tendencies of LLMs without the influence of built-in alignment or censoring, providing a clearer picture of the underlying behavior of the Llama2 model.
 Second, using uncensored models is consistent with the principle of composable alignment, which argues that starting with an unaligned instruction model is essential for building more nuanced and adaptive AI systems.
 Finally, the study of uncensored models contributes to the broader discourse on AI ethics and governance (i.e., constitutional AI and AI guardrails) by highlighting the importance of transparent and adaptable alignment strategies.
 In short, by studying the uncensored version, we aim to assess the ability of ordoliberal prompts to guide AI behavior when standard constraints are minimal or absent.